 To meet EMDEs’ climate finance needs, innovative financing mechanisms such as those analyzed in this report must be implemented and scaled urgently.
 Key to this effort is a collaborative approach involving donors, MDBs, and EMDE governments, each playing a vital role in fostering sustainable financial practices aligned with climate objectives.

-As each EMDE faces unique challenges, it is critical to recognize that different markets require tailored solutions.
+As each EMDE faces unique challenges, it is critical to recognize that different markets require tailored solutions to effectively address their unique challenges.
 The three climate-focused proposals target high-emitting emerging economies such as Brazil and India, where local currencies are more accessible.
 This highlights the discrepancy with least developed countries (LDCs), which are low emitters with very underdeveloped financial markets.
 There is a significant need for highly concessional financing for climate-related investments in LDCs, which are often left behind in climate finance efforts.
+(That said, concessional interventions should complement rather than competes with local financial products, so as not to inhibit private markets development.)

 - Concessional capital providers (donor governments, philanthropies, DFIs, MDBs, etc.) can contribute concessional capital to help scale mechanisms that provide more affordable hedging solutions.